You can complete the Offer in Compromise Pre-Qualifier Tool to find out if you may qualify for an offer in compromise.

 Note: Either section 1 (Individual Information) OR section 2 (Business Information) should be completed on each Form 656.
 Both sections should not be combined on one Form 656.

 One form may be used if your business is a sole proprietorship linked to your SSN.
-A separate offer, with application fee and offer payment, is needed if your business is not a sole proprietorship linked to your SSN (refer to #15 above).
+A separate offer, with application fee and offer payment, is needed if your business is not a sole proprietorship linked to your SSN.

 You may designate which tax debt you would like to apply your offer payment(s) to in writing when the offer is submitted or when the payment is made.
-You may not designate the application fee.
+You may not designate the application fee, or any payment after the IRS accepts the offer.
 In the absence of any written designation request, the IRS will apply the offer payment(s) in the best interest of the government.

 A check or money order made payable to the United States Treasury.

 Yes.
 You should send two checks, one for the application fee and one for the required offer payment.
-If only one check is received, the IRS will apply the application fee first and then the remainder as the payment amount.
+If only one check is received, the IRS will apply the application fee first and then the remainder toward the required payment amount.

 If you do not qualify for the low income certification, or have not checked the low income certification box, the offer will be returned.
 If you qualify for the low income certification, and have checked the box, the money will be held as a deposit until a decision has been made on your offer.